Can I get you a drink?

 More importantly, can I get you a drink in a handmade cup?

 Because let me tell you, eating and drinking from handmade pottery is a revelation.
 It's a fundamentally different experience than the same thing using mass-produced tableware.

 clay is magic

 A handmade mug or plate or bowl adds a subtle but tangible enhancement to whatever you're consuming, creating unanticipated depth and satisfaction.
-While it must be experienced to fully understand, don't expect to be struck by lightning - the effect is a subliminal expansion of your experience.
+It must be experienced to fully understand - don't expect to be struck by lightning; the effect is a subliminal expansion of your experience.
 You'll notice it over time, and most directly when it’s missing.

 Before I became a potter, I was completely unaware of this.